 We stayed at Hotel Pod Różą, located in a Renaissance palace on Floriańska Street and the oldest hotel in Kraków.
 Our room was almost absurdly affordable (~$130/night), which made our fantastic experience at this 5-star hotel in the heart of Stare Miasto even better.
 The central location made it easy for us to walk everywhere as we explored the main sights, including the lovely Christmas market set up in the main square and the impressive Wawel Royal Castle complex overlooking the Vistula River.
 It snowed most of the weekend, making the city even more beautiful and charming as we enjoyed Kraków’s surprisingly excellent food scene that went above and beyond Poland’s meat-and-potatoes reputation and converted Andy into a mushroom lover.
 Andy and I both agreed that Polish cuisine has been our favorite out of all the eastern European countries we’ve visited.

-If you’re planning a trip to Kraków, click here to access and download my Google Maps list of saved locations.
+If you’re planning a trip to Kraków, click here to access and download my Google Maps list of saved locations in Poland and Lithuania.

 Food & Drink

 - Pod Różą: I wasn’t aware that our hotel’s main restaurant was in the Michelin Guide when I booked our stay, so it was a pleasant surprise when we decided to forego trekking out into the cold rain and just eat at the hotel after we landed on Friday evening.
 The restaurant was located in the glass-covered atrium and served modern variations of traditional Polish dishes that were simply outstanding, including a wild chanterelle soup that was honestly one of the best dishes we had on the entire trip.
 It was also extremely inexpensive — our entire meal (including several glasses of Champagne) was somehow <$100.